 OCIO: an expanding trend in the investment industry

-Discover what benefits an outsourced chief investment officer can offer to employee benefit plans.
+Explore the many benefits an outsourced chief investment officer can bring to employee benefit plans.

 What is an OCIO?